Do people go through life on a predetermined path, like a straight line?

 They were monochrome and looked very much like sonograms.

 It fascinated me to see the innards of my eye.
 The circumference was outlined in white while the rest of the photo was black.
 I heard her scroll with the wheel of her mouse which caused the picture to advance like a flip-book animation.
-However, since my right eye was dilated, it looked like a blob that moved in slow motion.
+It looked like a blob that moved in slow motion.

 Upon closer inspection, I saw the bottom outline of my eye nearly double in size.
 Was that the problem?

-"So you understand his retina is weak," Dr. Hutchins said and swiveled in her seat to face my dad.
+"So you understand his retina is weak," Dr. Hutchins swiveled in her seat to face my dad.

 She jotted on a form she brought in with her then skated with her chair to me.
 I was able to recognize a few of her features when she was up close.
 She had pale skin, a few wrinkles along her cheek bones and dark hair that framed her face.

-"It'll only be for a minute," she replied.
-She tapped the chin rest like everyone else had.
+"It'll only be for a minute," she replied, then tapped the chin rest like everyone else had.
 "I'll explain after I take a look, okay?"

 I hesitated, but my mom pushed my shoulder.